minetest/dev.luanti.org/content/for-creators/l-system-trees.md

 ### Replacing

 A L-system “program” consists of the axiom and replacement rules.
 In addition to above, turtle knows the symbols A, B, C and D, which can be used in L-systems.
-Everytime one of those symbols is found in the axiom, it will be replaced with the whole corresponding rule.
+Every time one of those symbols is found in the axiom, it will be replaced with the whole corresponding rule.
 This will be done, until there are no more replacements to do or the maximum recursion depth is reached.

 |Symbol|Action                 |